Loading...

 Explore different partitioning types for MariaDB Server tables.
 Understand range, list, hash, and key partitioning to optimize data management and improve query performance.

 A partitioning type determines how a partitioned table's rows are distributed across partitions.
-Some partition types require the user to specify a partitioning expression that determines in which partition a row will be stored.
+Some partition types require the user to specify a partitioning expression that determines in which partition a row are stored.

 The size of individual partitions depends on the partitioning type.
 Read and write performance are affected by the partitioning expression.
 Therefore, these choices should be made carefully.